2025 Fall and 2026 Winter start program maps

 - POSC 1000U – Introduction to Political Science (Winter)

-General Electives may be chosen at the 1000 level from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+Other general Electives may be chosen at the 1000 level from any program area.
+Some courses may be restricted to certain programs and/or year levels.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST..

 Upper-year students: